Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Results and Discussion

 Figure \ref{fig:coverage} illustrates the 90\% credible region of events with $\mathrm{SNR}=8$.
 The contours of their 90\% credible regions are demonstrated in different colors for distinguishing different contours.
 The 200 events come from different parts of the sky and their 90\% credible regions covered about half of the sky.
-Note that there are overlaps of 90\% credible regions of non-image pairs.
-Those non-image event pairs with relatively high overlap values are the false positives.
-The coverage ensures that there is a sufficient number of lensed event pairs in the injection campaign to study the distribution of skymap overlap for non-image pairs.
+Note that there are overlaps of 90\% credible regions of nonimage pairs.
+Those nonimage event pairs with relatively high overlap values are the false positives.
+The coverage ensures that there is a sufficient number of lensed event pairs in the injection campaign to study the distribution of skymap overlap for nonimage pairs.

-\subsection{Performance of Statistics}
+\subsection{Performance of statistics}

 With the overlap statistics of all the event pairs, the performance of the statistics is shown in a ROC curve.
-In a ROC curve, which shows the performance of a classification model at all classification thresholds by plotting the true positive rate (TPR) against the false positive rate (FPR). \\
+In a ROC curve, which shows the performance of a classification model at all classification thresholds by plotting the true positive rate (TPR) against the FPR.